 |Jesus, gentle and humble of heart.||Touch my heart and make it like your own|

-Contemplate young people expressing through song their desire for God
+Contemplate young people in Philippines expressing their desire for God through song.

 Pray the Via Lucis of Young People